Alma Mahler: Relationship with Franz Werfel

 While Gropius's military duties were still keeping him absent, Alma met and began an affair with Prague-born poet and writer Franz Werfel in the fall of 1917.
-She and Werfel began openly living together from that point on.
+She and Werfel began openly living together after her divorce from Gropius.
 However, she postponed marrying Werfel until 1929, after which she took the name Alma Mahler-Werfel.

 In 1938, following the Anschluss, Alma and Werfel, who was Jewish, were forced to flee Austria for France; they maintained a household in Sanary-sur-Mer on the French Riviera from the summer of 1938 until the spring of 1940.
-With the German invasion and occupation of France during World War II, and the deportation of Jews and political adversaries to Nazi concentration camps, the couple was no longer safe in France and frantically sought to secure their emigration to the United States.
+With the German invasion and occupation of France during World War II and the deportation of Jews and political adversaries to Nazi concentration camps, the couple were no longer safe in France and frantically sought to secure their emigration to the United States.
 In Marseille, they were contacted by Varian Fry, an American journalist and emissary of the Emergency Rescue Committee, a private American relief organization that aided refugee intellectuals and artists at that time.

-As exit visas could not be obtained, Fry arranged for the Werfels to journey on foot across the Pyrenees into Spain, to evade the Vichy French border officials.
-From Spain, Alma and Franz traveled on to Portugal.
+As exit visas could not be obtained, Fry and Unitarian Waitstill Sharp arranged for the Werfels to journey on foot across the Pyrenees into Spain to evade the Vichy French border officials.
+From Spain, Alma and Franz traveled to Portugal.
 They stayed in Monte Estoril, at the Grande Hotel D'Itália, between 8 September and 4 October 1940.
 On the same day, they boarded the S.S.
 Nea Hellas headed for New York City, arriving on 13 October.

 Eventually they settled in Los Angeles, where Alma continued her role as a hostess, bringing together Arnold Schoenberg, Igor Stravinsky, Thomas Mann, and many other artists.
-Werfel, who had enjoyed moderate renown in the U.S. as an author, achieved popular success with his novel The Song of Bernadette, and the science fiction novel Star of the Unborn, published after his death.
+Werfel, who had enjoyed moderate renown in the US as an author, achieved popular success with his novel The Song of Bernadette, and the science fiction novel Star of the Unborn, published after his death.
 Werfel, who had experienced serious heart problems throughout his exile, died of a heart attack in California in 1945.

-Cultural icon in the U.S.
+Cultural icon in the US

-In 1946, Mahler-Werfel became a U.S. citizen.
+In 1946, Mahler-Werfel became a US citizen.
 Several years later she moved to New York City, where she remained a cultural figure.
 Leonard Bernstein, who was a champion of Gustav Mahler's music, stated in his Charles Eliot Norton lectures of 1973 that Mahler-Werfel had attended some of his rehearsals.
 Benjamin Britten, considering her to be a "living" link to both Mahler and Alban Berg, dedicated his Nocturne for Tenor and Small Orchestra to her.
+In 1951 Alma Mahler-Werfel moved to New York, where she had purchased four small condominiums in a house on the Upper East Side (120 East 73rd Street).
+She lived herself on the third floor and used one apartment as a living room, the second as a bedroom.